 1. She is from a very, very small town in Kansas.

-McBride was born in Sharon, Kansas, which, according to the most recent census, boasts a population of 147.
-Although Sharon doesn’t boast much by way of activities or amenities, there is a Martina McBride Park named in her honor in the tiny town.
+McBride was born in Sharon, Kansas, which, according to a 2020 census, boasts a population of 147.
+Although Sharon doesn’t offer much by way of activities or amenities, there is a Martina McBride Park named in her honor in the tiny town.

 2. She comes from a long line of musicians.

 McBride grew up surrounded by music.
 He parents loved country music, which is how McBride fell in love with it as well.
 McBride’s father, Daryl Schiff, was a dairy farmer who moonlighted as the lead singer of a band, The Schiffers.
 As a child, McBride often joined her dad in his performances

 3. Her first music job was in a rock band.

 McBride loved country music, but her first musical gig on her own was as the lead singer of a rock band, The Penetrators.
 McBride later admitted that she had no idea that the band’s moniker wasn’t entirely squeaky-clean.